 If you are looking for a simple, quick yet extremely delicious side dish for your Sunday roast or Thanksgiving dinner, this Baked Cheesy Cauliflower (or Cauliflower Cheese) recipe is perfect for you.
 I promise this underrated British comfort food will turn the whole family into cauliflower lovers!

 The first time I tried this cheesy cauliflower dish was when I came to London back in 2008.
 It was served as a side dish with my Sunday roast dinner and since then it has been my favourite accompaniment for a roast.
 This delicious cauliflower bake is not just a side dish but also a tasty vegetarian main meal when served with some nice crusty bread and a bowl of salad on the side.

 Why This Recipe Works?

 - You can make this delicious Baked Cheesy Cauliflower 3 days in advance and cook it when needed.

 - Cauliflower Cheese Bake is the perfect side dish for any roast dinner whether it's a family gathering or a dinner for two.

 - You can serve it as a main vegetarian meal with a bowl of Tomato and Walnut Salad (Gavurdagi Salatasi) or Tabbouleh and some Bazlama (Turkish Bread).

 Ingredients and Substitutes

 - Cauliflower - It is a healthy and delicious vegetable full of nutrition.
 Use fresh and clear white fleurets for the best results.
-You can use half broccoli half cauliflower for this recipe.
+You can use half broccoli and half cauliflower for this recipe.

 - Butter - Use good quality unsalted butter.
 To make the bechamel, make sure it is totally melted before adding the flour.

-- Milk - I use full fat or semi-skimmed milk for bechamel sauce.
-Add it slowly in small batches to butter and flour mixture for velvety sauce.
+- Milk - I use full fat or semi-skimmed milk for the bechamel sauce.
+Add it slowly in small batches to the butter and flour mixture for velvety sauce.

-- Nutmeg - It is the perfect spice for bechamel sauce.
+- Nutmeg - It is the perfect spice for the bechamel sauce.
 I freshly grate whole nutmeg for more intense flavour and freshness.

 - Cheddar Cheese - Mature or extra mature cheddar adds a bit of kick to the sauce.
 You can substitute it with gruyere or gouda.